 Nancy’s Knit Knacks Heavy Duty Ball Winder – Best Heavy Use 16 Ounce Wooden Yarn Winder

 This winder is heavy duty and can wind up to one pound of yarn (16 oz) at a time.
-Simple to use and doesn’t require much assembly.
+Simple to use.
 Made of strong and lasting materials with an ergonomic design.

 The wood is quality maple, looks beautiful set up on a table.
 Manufactured in the United States with Swiss-made gears.
 (The Swiss know their gears.)

-The spindle capacity is perfect for a person who’s in the market for a bigger and more durable ball winder.
-A tool to wind all those big hanks.
+The spindle capacity is perfect for a person in the market for a bigger and more durable ball winder.
+A tool to wind big hanks.

 A considerable investment but worth it.
 Excellent value for how long it lasts.
-It’s a work horse!
-Think of all the projects you’ll make.
+It’s a workhorse!
+Think of all the projects you’ll do.

 - The Heavy Duty Ball Winder by Nancy’s Knit-Knacks can wind up to 1lb. at a time.

-- Comes fully assembled with you only having to put the handle and yarn guide on it.
+- It comes fully assembled with you only having to put the handle and yarn guide on it.

 - Has a sleek ergonomic design and focuses more on using your arm for winding.